k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_discovery_pipeline.md

 * The Crawler scans the data source while identifying the existing entities and the relationships between them.
 The Crawler's output is the Catalog schema.
 * The Plugin Framework is an internal platform for running the plugins.
 It is a pipeline of plugins which are executed by the Discovery job after the Crawler completion.

-The pipeline is executed based on the combination of the product and project rules (configurations).
+The pipeline is executed based on the combination of the product configuration and the project rules.

 The product configuration of the Discovery Pipeline includes the list of product built-in plugins with their input parameters, sample size for the data snapshot and more.